Committed Relationship Components: Emotional Intimacy And More

 4. You support each other as individuals

 One of the biggest potential advantages of being in a dedicated relationship is having a consistent support system.
 In healthy relationships, partners generally support each other through good times and bad times.
-They’re there to offer comfort after a rough day and celebrate with you when you accomplish a big goal in your career plans.
+They’re there to offer comfort after a rough day and celebrate with you when you accomplish a big goal.
+Partners may learn each other’s preferred love languages over time as well.

 5. You prioritize and demonstrate your commitment to each other

-Life can get busy, but couples who are ready to commit more deeply are usually willing to make time for spending time together and to put each other’s needs ahead of other commitments.
-For example, an individual who has plans to meet a friend for a drink one evening might postpone the get-together if their partner just got some bad news and is feeling in serious need of comfort.
-While it’s often unhealthy to focus exclusively on your romantic relationship to the detriment of your other connections, commitment typically means putting your significant other first when it comes to safeguarding their joy and well-being.
+Life can get busy, but couples who are ready to commit more deeply are usually willing to make time for each other and put each other’s needs ahead of other commitments.
+While it’s often unhealthy to focus exclusively on your romantic relationship to the detriment of your other connections, commitment typically means putting your significant other first when it comes to safeguarding their well-being.

 6. You’re committed to working through tough times together

-Relationships aren’t always easy, especially when they continue over the longer term.
-Over the course of the partnership you must accept that there will be times when you don’t agree or face hardships together.
-So before moving into a more dedicated relationship with someone, it’s important to know that you’re both dedicated to working through obstacles that may arise.
-Generally, this means pledging to communicate during trouble spots and find solutions to problems together.
-To put it another way, commitment means you won’t leave at the first sign of a challenge and that you’re invested in addressing it together instead.
+Relationships aren’t always easy, especially when they continue over the long term.
+Over the course of the partnership, you may need to accept that there will be times when you disagree or face hardships together.
+Before moving into a more dedicated relationship with someone, it can be important to know that you’re both dedicated to working through any obstacles that may arise.
+Generally, this means pledging to communicate during difficult moments and finding solutions to problems together.

 7. You’re able to meet many of each other’s needs and wants

 Research suggests that relationship satisfaction is the biggest predictor of commitment and maintenance behaviors and is negatively related to the likelihood of divorce.
-That said, it’s not realistic to expect a partner to meet each of your needs and wants, since it’s typically impossible for one man or woman to do so.
-Which is why it’s important to have friendships and other avenues for social support and connection.
-Still, it’s usually crucial for you and your partner to feel aligned on core values and to both make an effort to satisfy some basic needs for connection and care.
+That said, it’s not necessarily realistic to expect a partner to meet each and every one of your needs and wants.
+While it’s important to have friendships and other avenues for social support and connection, it’s usually crucial for you and your partner to have similar core values and to both make an effort to satisfy each other's basic needs for connection and care.

 8. You communicate effectively